barahonachrism/gbx-cardinal-evaluator/README.md

-# GlobantX Cardinal Numbers Evaluator
+# GbX Cardinal Numbers Evaluator
 This app expose REST API to evaluate the cardinals numbers embedded in a phrase and transform this numbers in decimal base digits.
 ## Caution